joseMartinezDev/WebApiExample/README.md

 a JSON with the type and telephone number.
 Example:
 {type:"office",number:"+34 912735477"}
 In this case we return the list of customers to verify the phone number has been added as we don't have a persistent database

+On the other hand, there are some Unit Tests in the solution which you can run inside Visual Studio in order to test the API in a simple and automatized way.